lak15time/lak15time.github.io/index.md

 ## Workshop Schedule

-March 16, 2015, 8:30am - 12:30pm
+March 16, 2015, 8:30am - 12:30pm; Location: MU 3204

-- 8:30 - 9:00 - Introduction to the Workshop: Temporal Analyses and Learning Analytics (led by organizers)
+- 8:30-9:00 - __Introduction to the Workshop: Temporal Analyses and Learning Analytics__ (led by organizers)
-- 9:00 - 10:00 - Group Work Session 1 (Conceptual): Intro to the Approach, Tools & Data Types it can work for (analytic & data presenters)
+- 9:00-10:00 - __Group Work Session 1 (Conceptual)__: Intro to the Approach, Tools & Data Types it can work for (analytic & data presenters)
-- 10:00 - 10:15 - Coffee Break
+- 10:00-10:15 - Coffee Break
-- 10:15 - 11:45 - Group Work Session 2 (Application): Hands-on putting data into the tools and/or critical discussion of its application to specific data sets (all group members)
+- 10:15-11:45 - __Group Work Session 2 (Application)__: Hands-on putting data into the tools and/or critical discussion of its application to specific data sets (all group members)
-- 11:45 - 12:30 - Group Share Out, General Discussion and Wrap-Up (whole workshop)
+- 11:45-12:30 - __Group Share Out, General Discussion and Wrap-Up__ (whole workshop)

 ## Participation

 Those interested in participating are invited to submit short (1 page maximum) applications for one of the following roles briefly describing which role you would like to participate in at the workshop and what you bring to the position (e.g., past experience working with temporal analyses, how this area relates to your research interests).
 Those proposing a conceptual, data, or analytic presentation should also briefly outline what they would like to present on -- i.e., conceptual issues addressed / characteristics of the data set and if any, analyses conducted thus far / analytic approach and what data it is suitable for.
 Participation roles include the following:

 - **Conceptual presenters**: those who submit short conceptual papers on temporality for discussion at the workshop
 - **Data presenters**: those who provide a salient dataset for discussion of its temporal properties and potential analyses
 - **Analytic presenters**: those who provide an analytic technique relevant to temporal analysis
 - **Commentators**: those who commit to reading, and responding to, at least one of the above kinds of submission -- note that we welcome commentators with all backgrounds and levels of experience

 Applications to participate should be emailed to [Simon Knight](mailto:sjgknight@gmail.com) with the subject line ‘LAKTime’ by **January 11th**.